Dr Jamie Gruffydd-Jones

 Supervision

-Jamie is happy to supervise students interested in the spread of authoritarianism and the impacts of Chinese political influence overseas.
-Projects are also welcome on questions more broadly related to public opinion, human rights, and authoritarian countries, as well as Chinese politics and international relations.
+Jamie is happy to supervise students interested in China's foreign policies and international relations.
+Proposals are also welcome on questions more broadly related to Chinese politics, public opinion, human rights, and authoritarianism

 Last updated